-Rabbit, Bird & Bear found its first home in May 2023 in Cornucopia at the Ehlers General Store. as a secured location.
-We will carry high-quality artworks focusing on indigenous and diverse art.
-Along with the artwork, we will feature local foods, jewelry, books, and home goods.
-RBB is particularly excited to showcase shows in the WCC gallery space.
+Rabbit, Bird & Bear found its first home in May 2023 in Cornucopia at the Ehlers General Store.

+RBB is particularly excited to show-case shows in the WCC gallery space.
 We just learned we've been awarded a \$2,500 CBAC Arts Initiative grant for "Waiting for Beds," a traveling art exhibit showcasing art made by those who are/have been homeless in the Chequamegon Bay area.
 Works by Moira Villiard and Carla Hamilton will be in the WCC gallery space during the month of April.
-This show highlights the challenges with mental health and the trials and frustrations individuals' experiences during their time waitingfor-a-bed.
+This show highlights the challenges with mental health and the trials and frustrations individuals'

+experiences during their time waitingfor-a-bed.
 Accompanying each exhibition is community programming that invites locals with lived experience and expertise to share their connection to the topic.

-RBB Also in Bayfield In addition to the WCC first-floor store space, RBB has secured another gallery location in downtown Bayfield at 222 Rittenhouse Ave.
+RBB Also in Bayfield

+In addition to the WCC first-floor store space, RBB has secured another gallery location in downtown Bayfield at 222 Rittenhouse Ave.
 We plan to open this spring and have a grand opening in May.
 We are excited to partner with South Shore Botanicals which will keep Bayfield and surrounding areas supplied with local flower arrangements all summer long!